- Aspects Determined as Materiality

-Osaka Gas's task of delivering city gas to customers can't be achieved without the cooperation of various business partners—not only Osaka Gas Group companies but also business partners.
+Osaka Gas's task of delivering city gas to customers can't be achieved without the cooperation of various business partners not only Daigas Group companies but also business partners.
 We believe it is necessary for Osaka Gas to control the social and environmental effects that are generated in its business process in the most responsible manner and in close cooperation with our business partners.

-In addition, we have revised our “Green Partner Initiative,” a system in which our business partners recognized as being active in environmental management are registered as “Green Partners.”
+In addition, under our “Green Partner Initiative,” our business partners recognized as being active in environmental management are registered as “Green Partners.”
 The registration initially applied to only gas pipeline materials suppliers.
-Under the revised initiative, however, other parties are also eligible to register.
+At present, however, other parties are also eligible to register.
 We will continue to work with our suppliers to fulfill our CSR and aim to promote mutual prosperity in the entire value chain, from LNG drilling to marketing, sales and consumption.

 Activities at overseas business bases

 Based on the “Daigas Group Code of Conduct,” Osaka Gas overseas companies have summarized work rules in an “Employee Handbook,” which each employee receives and companies also ensure that employees gain familiarity with the content.
 Through such efforts, employee awareness grows with respect to human rights, work standards, the environment and anti-corruption measures.

 Procurement Policy in line with the UN Global Compact, etc.